NathanRibeiroC/FRONTEND-REFERENCE/README.md

 Navigate to folder, with the name especified on vite template creation:
 `npm install`

+To run
+`npm run dev`

 ### CSS NORMALIZE OR RESET

 <a href="https://github.com/necolas/normalize.css/">normalize.css</a>

+### CHECK FOR UPDATES

+`npm-check-updates`

+### TEST

+When testing requests look that who sends the request is THE BROWSER, not our application, so we want to test if our app went sucessfull after sending the request, because of that we usually mock it under the test class